Incident Events Integration with Jira¶

 }

-In this JSON, we have the event title df_title
+This Json contains the event title df_title

 , event details df_message